wickedtornado1/Andrew-career-portfolio/README.md

 [Brief Introduction - Remove this afterwards]

 Professional Summary
-With a strong foundation in investigative problem-solving and a passion for hands-on technical solutions, I bring skills in data analysis, troubleshooting, and knowledge in cybersecurity.
-My experience includes deploying trend tracking tools and creating custom solutions for my team when unique problems arise.
+Leveraging a solid background in investigative problem-solving and a keen interest in practical technical solutions, I offer expertise in data analysis, troubleshooting, and cybersecurity.
+I have experience implementing trend-tracking tools and designing tailored solutions to address unique challenges within my team.

 ## Objective
 [Provide Objective - Remove this afterwards]]